bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

 <ol>
   <li>
 You don't expose these variables as properties of the object.
-This means if your code is dependent on the value of this variable, it leads to code that is harder to break.
-If you really don't want somebody to touch these variables, then you can even not write a setter method.
+It leads to a cleaner object, and you don't have to use underscores to mark a false limiter on what properties should not be touched.
 {% highlight javascript %}
 var thing = new Foo();
 thing.set('bar', 'bizmack');